Luning-Yang/cse15l-lab-reports/index.md

 IMAGE HERE

 4. The following part demonstrates exactly how to edit the code file to fix the failing test using vim
-  a. we use `vim ListExamples.java` to "vim" into the file first
+  - we use `vim ListExamples.java` to "vim" into the file first
-  b.